freeradical13/freeradical13.github.io/index.md

 ### Monosaccharides

 [Monosaccharides][] are carbohydrates made of a single sugar molecule with a Carbonyl and multiple Hydroxyl groups (usually D-form isomers).
 Also called simple sugars.
 Sugars vary in the location of their Carbonyl group, the length of the backbone (3-7 Carbons) and their spatial arrangement.
 Trioses: 3 Carbon sugars.
 Pentoses: 5 Carbon sugars.
-Hexxoses: 6 Carbon sugars.
+Hexoses: 6 Carbon sugars.
 If the Carbonyl is at the end of the backbone, it's an aldose; otherwise, a ketose.

 One of the most common sugars used by organisms for energy is [Glucose][] which is a hexose aldose.
 It has the linear arrangement: